How Many Fluid Ounces In A Can Of Soda

 Smaller Cans

-Some brands offer smaller cans, often around 7.5 or 8 fl oz.
-These smaller cans are marketed as "mini" or "slim" cans and are targeted towards consumers who want a smaller serving size or are conscious of calorie intake.
+Some brands offer smaller cans, often around 7.So 5 or 8 fl oz.
+Now, these smaller cans are marketed as "mini" or "slim" cans and are targeted towards consumers who want a smaller serving size or are conscious of calorie intake.
 They are often sold in multi-packs.

 Larger Cans and Bottles